dbones-labs/laters/documentation/index.md

 features:
   - title: Fire-Forget
-    details: scehdule a task to be done in a seperate thread
+    details: schedule a task to be done in a separate thread
-  - title: Recuring
+  - title: Recurring
     details: support for CRON, to allow a job to be queued many times.
   - title: Minimal Api
     details: support for simple fast development.